Causal Set Quantum Gravity and the Hard Problem of Consciousness: The Hard Problem of consciousness in causal set theory

 \subsubsection{Fundamentalism about consciousness}

-The partially ordered birth process is fundamental and not emergent in CST.
-The process cannot be recovered from anything more basic.
-The NCC theory on the other hand will be constructed using concepts in biology, neuroscience and cognitive science such as neurons, information processing and superfast model fitting.
+The partially ordered birth process is fundamental and not emergent in causal set theory. ``Time'' in the sense of Becoming is fundamental and not emergent in causal set theory.
+The birth process cannot be recovered from anything more basic.
+The NCC theory on the other hand will be constructed using emergent concepts in biology, neuroscience and cognitive science such as neurons, information processing and superfast model fitting.